In this article, we’ll look at how post-purchase emails can help to drive customer loyalty and increase repeat purchases.

 Using customer purchase history, retailers can send a timely reminder to customers when they are likely to need replacements for products.
 They can help to drive revenue while offering a useful service to customers.

-With Black Friday and Christmas shopping season, people will be receiving plenty of sales notifications in their inboxes.
+During the Black Friday and Christmas shopping periods, people will be receiving plenty of sales notifications in their inboxes.
 Sales and special offers are a key reason why people sign up to emails from retailers, and they provide a way to tempt existing customers back to the website.

 Other brands use them more sparingly, meaning they can have more impact.
 For example, I received the below email from Apple recently raising awareness of their Black Friday sale.
 I get so few from Apple that this makes me take notice.